 Top Microsoft 365 Security Concerns & How To Overcome Them

 To protect your organization against the ongoing threat of cyberattacks on Microsoft 365 environments, you have to be well-informed about common security risks.
-Below are five frequently occurring Microsoft 365 security concerns that you should be aware of.
+Below are five frequently occurring Microsoft 365 security concerns you should know.

 Privilege Escalation Resulting in Further Malicious Activities

-Privilege escalation is a type of attack where a malicious actor gains privileges on a system or application they shouldn’t have access to.
+Privilege escalation is an attack where a malicious actor gains privileges on a system or application they shouldn't have access to.
 To prevent privilege escalation:

 • Implement role-based access control to restrict access to sensitive systems and applications.